Conrad Elvehjem: Legacy

-Elvehjem's name appears on university awards, buildings, a town park, and a local elementary school in Madison, Wisconsin, another in Mc Farland, and a neighbourhood on the South-East Side of Madison nearby and its associated neighbourhood association.
+Elvehjem's name appears on university awards, buildings, a town park, and a local elementary school in Madison, Wisconsin, and a neighbourhood on the South-East Side of Madison nearby and its associated neighbourhood association.
 His name was formerly on the Elvehjem Art Center (later the Elvehjem Museum of Art), until the museum received a $20 million donation from Simona and Jerome A. Chazen (both UW–Madison alumni), and renamed itself the Chazen Museum of Art.
 The original building housing the museum retains the Elvehjem name.